assamite/cc-course-UH17/docs/source/ex_poem.rst

 #. **RETURN** *(Text)* (200 words) Imagine your poem producing system as a part of a larger
    agent society.
-How could it take advantage of the domain or the field as described by Csikszentmilahyi's systems view of creativity (see, `Saunders and Gero: Artificial creativity: A synthetic approach to the study of creative behaviour <http://cs.gmu.edu/~jgero/publications/2001/SaundersGeroHI01.pdf>`_)?
+How could it take advantage of the domain or the field as described by Csikszentmihalyi's systems view of creativity (see, `Saunders and Gero: Artificial creativity: A synthetic approach to the study of creative behaviour <http://cs.gmu.edu/~jgero/publications/2001/SaundersGeroHI01.pdf>`_)?
    What kind of emergent behavior could the system gain from these aspects?
    What kind of emergence could the system induce in the whole society?